 Look, we all know that cold calling has been the norm for salespeople for a long time.
 And it makes sense: In days without email, that was one of the only ways to connect with a prospective buyer.
 But today’s buyer has a lot more control.
 To engage a buyer, you need to approach them where they want to be approached, and that is increasingly not by phone.

-Cold calling just doesn’t work anymore, and it’s killing your credibility with prospects.
+Cold calling just doesn’t work as well as it once did anymore, and it’s killing your credibility with prospects.
 The reasons for this are varied, but can be boiled down to three basic reasons.

 - Because of technological advances (DVR cutting out television commercials, caller ID cutting out sales calls), customers have gotten used to tuning out unwanted marketing, and the fact that you continue to try to sell to them can make them genuinely angry.